Health Care

 • Savers should consider a range of short- and long-term strategies with HSAs—and avoid situations where they can be suboptimal or even harmful.

-• Eligibility for an HSA requires a high-deductible health plan, so individuals need to evaluate health coverage factors before seeking the tax benefits of the HSA.
+• Eligibility for an HSA requires a high-deductible health plan, so individuals need to evaluate health coverage factors before seeking the tax benefits of an HSA.

 In an HDHP, the insured is responsible for a significant portion of health expenses up front before the insurance company pays.
 However, HDHPs must also include a limit on participants’ out-of-pocket expenses.
 Premiums on these plans are generally lower than more traditional, lower-deductible policies.
 See the chart below for current IRS parameters on HDHPs and HSAs.